Reporter Outreach Logo

 Confusing press releases with PR.
 A press release on a wire service is an announcement tool, not a media strategy.
 Wire syndication generates near-zero editorial value.
 The sites that "pick up" your press release are automated syndication feeds, not journalists who decided your story mattered.
 Real coverage requires a journalist to read your pitch, find it interesting, and write something original.

 Ignoring SEO entirely.
 Most traditional PR agencies don't track backlink metrics, domain rating, or keyword ranking impact.
 They report on clips and impressions.
 That means you're missing the most measurable, compounding value of PR — the editorial backlinks that build domain authority and the brand mentions that drive AI visibility.
 If your PR agency can't tell you the average DR of your placements, they're leaving value on the table.
+Our SEO for technology companies guide covers how the channels connect.

 Waiting for a crisis to think about crisis comms.
 Especially relevant for companies handling sensitive data — fintech, healthtech, cybersecurity, edtech.
 The time to build a crisis communications plan is when nothing is on fire.
 Draft holding statements, designate spokespeople, establish escalation procedures, and media-train your executives before you need any of it.